peterkappus/panoflex/README.md

 ### Do next
 - Ability to create/delete teams & groups (only when no goals are assigned)
-- Capture monthly (or weekly?) local backups
-- Ability to show only SDP goals
-- Hide scores & scoring functionality (make scores optional)
-- When reporting, add requirement to select a status:, Not Started (default), On-track, Off-track, Significant Delay/Issue, Delivered- Implement new "box-based" UI (see Lucy F's mockup)
 - Add name of person who created score in export
 - Disallow entering a deadline before the start_date (use validates_date gem?)
 - Allow an arbitrary number of levels for export